AaronWatters/H5Gizmos/doc/Tutorials/sortable_epochs.md

 ```Python
     order = await get(sorter.element.child_order())
 ```
-The `get` sends a message requesting the return value of the `child_order` function evaluated in the Javascript child and waits for the value to be transfered back to the parent.
+The `get` sends a message requesting the return value of the `element.child_order()` function evaluated in the Javascript child context and waits for the value to be transfered back to the parent.

 Note that a `get` cannot be awaited directly in the button click callback `check_click` because `check_click` is not a coroutine.
 For this reason `check_click` launches the